ankitbioinfo/NiCo_Documentation/docs/examples.rst

-Module G: Visualization of Top Genes Across Cell Type and Factors as Dotplot
+**G: Visualization of Top Genes Across Cell Type and Factors as Dotplot**

 .. code-block:: python